JenniferFariasRodrigues/my-600lb-escape/README.md

 # Access the project in Eclipse IDE
 On the IDE, choose the option "Import projects".
 Under "General," select "Existing Projects into Workspace" and choose the "my-600lb-escape" folder.
+How to Run SnapShot
+Navigate to the SnapShot directory:

+cd SnapShot
+Install the dependencies:
+npm install

+Start the development server:
+npm start
+Open your browser and go to http://localhost:3000 to view the application.

 SnapShot (React Project)